t-mart/wap/README.rst

   ``sequence``

 Description
-  The versions of World of Warcraft that your addon targets. *wap* will create different builds for each version in the output directory.
+  The versions of World of Warcraft that your addon supports. *wap* will create different builds for each version in the output directory.

-  Each version must be in the form "``x.y.z``", where ``x``, ``y``, and ``z`` are integers.
+  Each version must be in the form "``x.y.z``", where ``x``, ``y``, and ``z`` are non-negative integers.

   You must at least supply one of these, and can at most supply two (for retail and classic).